litvinovanton7/rsschool-cv/cv.md

 ## About me

-I have a goal to become a frontend developer.
-My strengths are speaking, fast solving problems and productivity.
-These qualities help me to have good social relations, working in team and completing all tasks on time before deadlines.
-I always improve my skills.
+I have a goal to become a front-end developer.
+My strengths are speaking, fast-solving problems, and productivity.
+These qualities help me to have good social relations, work in a team, and complete all tasks on time before deadlines.
+I always study and improve my skills.

  ## Skills
  - HTML